adolan527/daedalus/README.md

  - Configuration and settings
  - Data structures and architecture
  - Some of the math
+ - 3D rendering of objects
 ### What needs to get done
- - 3D rendering of assemblies/projects
+ - Ability to create projects and objects
  - The rest of the math
  - More GUI
  - Better UI